mrsauravsahu/vscode-manager/README.md

 As you make changes to this profile, you'll be able to see changes in the json schema for this profile through the Custom Profiles Explorer.
 ### Sharing a custom profile between your team
-VSCode Manager can also be used to share consistent User Settings and Extensions among your team members.
+Custom Profiles for VSCode can also be used to share consistent User Settings and Extensions among your team members.

 #### .vscode/profile.json
 In your repository, create a `.vscode/profile.json` file, pasting in any custom profile you have created.